gjbex/Fortran-MOOC/docs/blas_lapack.md

-Note that although level 1 focuses on vector operations, you can use this subroutine to copy data from a multidimensional array to another multidimensional, not necessarily of the same rank and dimensions.
+Note that although level 1 focuses on vector operations, you can use this subroutine to copy data from a multidimensional array to another multidimensional array, not necessarily of the same rank and dimensions.

-The signature of of this subroutine is
+The signature of this subroutine is

 ~~~~
 subroutine dcopy(<N>, <DX>, <INCX>, <DY>, <INCY>)
 ~~~~